angular/angular/aio/content/guide/updating-to-version-9.md

 | `@angular/forms` | `ngForm` element selector | `ng-form` element selector | none |
 | `@angular/service-worker` | `versionedFiles` | `files` | In the service worker configuration file `ngsw-config.json`, replace `versionedFiles` with `files`.
 See [Service Worker Configuration](guide/service-worker-config#assetgroups). |

-{@a ivy-features}
-## Ivy Features

-Angular version 9 introduces more comprehensive type-checking.
-For details, see [Template Type-checking](guide/template-typecheck).

 {@a ivy}

-## Ivy Compatibility
+## Ivy features and compatibility

 In Version 9, Angular Ivy is the default rendering engine.
 If you haven't heard of Ivy, you can read more about it in the [Angular Ivy guide](guide/ivy).

+* Among other features, Ivy introduces more comprehensive type-checking within templates.
+For details, see [Template Type-checking](guide/template-typecheck).

-For guidance on debugging and a list of minor changes associated with Ivy, please see our [compatibility guide](guide/ivy-compatibility).
+* For general guidance on debugging and a list of minor changes associated with Ivy, see the [Ivy compatibility guide](guide/ivy-compatibility).

-For help with opting out of Ivy, please see the instructions [here](guide/ivy#opting-out-of-angular-ivy).
+* For help with opting out of Ivy, see the instructions [here](guide/ivy#opting-out-of-angular-ivy).

 {@a migrations}
 ## Automated Migrations for Version 9